What is Ethervista?

 How does the contract track who gets what share of fees?
 It uses something called the "Euler model" - a mathematical trick to avoid recalculating every user's balance on every transaction.

-Simplified: When you stake LP tokens, the contract records the current "Euler value" (say, 1.2).
+Simplified: When you stake liquidity provider tokens, the contract records the current "Euler value" (say, 1.2).
 Later, fees raise it to 1.5.
-Your reward = your LP tokens × (1.5 - 1.2).
+Your reward = your tokens × (1.5 - 1.2).
 This avoids expensive loops through all stakers, cutting gas costs ~99%.

-This isn't unique to Ethervista - similar math exists in other DeFi protocols - but it enables efficient fee distribution without the contract running out of gas.
+Not unique to Ethervista.
+Similar math exists in other blockchain finance systems.
+The point: efficient fee distribution without running out of gas.

 Hardstake / Hardlock

-Optional feature: lock your tokens or LP position for ≥14 days to earn a larger share of the fee pool.
+Optional feature: lock your tokens or liquidity provider position for 14+ days to earn a larger share of the fee pool.
 The tradeoff is obvious - you can't withdraw during the lock period.

-This exists to reward committed capital over mercenary liquidity that farms and dumps.
+This exists to reward committed capital over mercenary trading pool funds that farm and dump.

 Anti-Rug Measures

-Ethervista enforces a 5-day liquidity lock on new token launches.
-Creators cannot pull liquidity for 5 days after launch.
+Ethervista enforces a 5-day trading pool lock on new token launches.
+Creators cannot withdraw pool funds for 5 days after launch.

 Why 5 days?
 According to the team, most rug pulls happen within 2-4 days of launch.
 This doesn't prevent all scams, but raises the bar.